Azure-Samples/smartbulkcopy/README.md

 dotnet run
 ```

 and Smart Bulk Copy will start to copy data from source database to destination database.
 Please keep in mind that *all destination tables will be truncated by default*.
-This means that Foreign key constraints dropped in the destination database before copying.
+This means that Foreign key constraints must be dropped in the destination database before copying.
 Read more about `TRUNCATE TABLE` restrictions here: [TRUNCATE TABLE](https://docs.microsoft.com/en-us/sql/t-sql/statements/truncate-table-transact-sql?view=sql-server-2017#restrictions)

 ## Configuration Notes

 Here's how you can change Smart Bulk Copy configuration to better suits your needs.
-Everything is convinently found in `smartbulkcopy.config` file.
-Aside from the obvious source and destination connection strings, here the configuration option you can use:
+Everything is conviniently found in `smartbulkcopy.config` file.
+Aside from the obvious source and destination connection strings, here's the configuration options you can use:

 ### Tables to copy